securitytxt/security-txt/draft-foudil-securitytxt.md

-As per section 4 of {{?RFC2142}}, there is an existing convention of using the \<SECURITY@domain\> email address for communications regarding security vulnerabilities.
-That convention provides only a single, email-based channel of communication for security vulnerabilities per domain, and does not provide a way for domain owners to publish information about their security disclosure practices.
+As per section 4 of {{?RFC2142}}, there is an existing convention of using the \<SECURITY@domain\> email address for communications regarding security issues.
+That convention provides only a single, email-based channel of communication per domain, and does not provide a way for domain owners to publish information about their security disclosure practices.